 Routine examination by an eye doctor is sufficient.
 Some signs are very specific for allergic conjunctivitis like papillae, ropy discharge, limbal hyperplasia.
-To find out specific allergens, Allergy test can be done in individual who are prone for generalised systemic allergy like asthma, eczema, Atopy etc. Otherwise such test is not recommended as avoidance to these allergens is practically cumbersome in routine life.
+To find out specific allergens, Allergy test can be done in individuals who are prone for generalized systemic allergy like asthma, eczema, Atopy etc. Otherwise, such tests are not recommended as avoidance to these allergens is practically cumbersome in routine life.

 Medicines in the form of eye drops like mast cell stabilizers (Olopatadine, Sodium Cromoglycate), antihistamines (Ketotifen, Bepotastine), NSAID ( ketorolac), Steroids (loteprednol, FML, Difluprednate, Prednisolone etc), immune modulators (Cyclosporine, Tacrolimus eye ointment), are useful in treating allergic conjunctivitis.

-Any eye drops should not be started without ophthalmologist opinion to avoid its side effects.
+Any eye drops should not be started without an ophthalmologist opinion to avoid its side effects.

 Using sunglasses while going out, cold compression can alleviate allergic symptoms and serve as a useful home remedy for eye itching.

 As mentioned above, there are four types of eye allergies or allergic conjunctivitis.
 The moment you start witnessing any signs or symptoms of an allergic eye, quickly get in touch with your ophthalmologist to seek expert medical advice.
 Since they have all the right knowledge and equipment, they will ensure that you receive the best treatment.

 However, on the other hand, there are some home remedies for the treatment of conjunctivitis that might or might not be effective.
 Below we have mentioned some of the many remedies that you can try out: